 Digital technology affordance is defined as consisting of accumulative affordance and variational affordance, highlighting the interactive relationship between digital technology and business entities (Chatterjee et al., 2021; Nambisan et al., 2019; Wang & Juo, 2021).
 The emergence of new DTs like artificial intelligence (AI), Internet of things (IoT), blockchain, and big data provides firms with new ways to innovate.
 These technologies offer and support accumulative affordance, where incremental process improvements can drive green innovation by enhancing resource utilization and reducing waste (Qin, 2023).
-The ability of accumulative affordance to gradually build upon the existing capabilities using DT leads to resource optimization, thus opening the avenues for more sustainable operations over time (Dou & Gao, 2023).
+The ability of accumulative affordance to gradually build

-Business Strategy and the Environment 3
+Business Strategy and the Environment 435

 Further, the accumulative affordance of digital technology may facilitate information processing in firm operations, driving targeted improvements in the level of CGI within the firm (De Luca et al., 2021; Liu & Kong, 2021).
-Specifically, it enables firms to access various data channels comprehensively (Song et al., 2024), collect environmentally friendly data such as green conservation and low-carbon energy, and standardize and categorize existing information.
+Specifically, it enables firms to access various data channels comprehensively (Song et al., 2024), collect environmentally friendly data such as green conservation and lowcarbon energy, and standardize and categorize existing information.
 When the accumulated information reaches a certain threshold, firms can utilize this feedback to innovate products, production processes, and organizational management (Aftab et al., 2023; Gao, Cheng, & Sun, 2023).
 This catalyzes CGI, which enhances operational efficiency, boosts market competitiveness, and encourages sustainable practices like energy conservation, environmental protection, and low carbon emissions (Nambisan et al., 2019).